mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/bookingExtended_borrower.PNG)

 **SMS**

-<blockquote>Your booking for '%car.name%' has been extended to start at %booking.startdate% and end at %booking.enddate%.
-See %booking.url%</blockquote>
+> Your booking for '%car.name%' has been extended to start at %booking.startdate% and end at %booking.enddate%.
+See %booking.url%

 ### Booking Extended (Car Owner)